abhiknmiet/StroerAutomation/README.md

 ## Installation

 1. Import the project as Maven project in Eclipse IDE.

+   Download the project Zip file from given github url.

    Go to File-->Import-->Maven-->Existing Maven Project-->Select the unzipped project from system-->Do next -->next-->Finish.